 Day 4: Philim to Salleri to Nyak Fedi to Deng (1860 m) to Bihi Phedi

 As mentioned above, we were awake until late at night and that resulted in sleep until late morning.
 We woke up at 9 but moving out at 7 was our original plan.
 But this is how it is while trekking; not everything goes according to plan.
 We have to adapt according to the situations and act accordingly.
 10:30 was when we moved out from Philim.
 Being already late for more than 3 hours, we were supposed to be quicker than our normal walking pace if we’re to get back to our normal schedule.
 Unfortunately, that didn’t happen.
 Normally it takes around 45 minutes to reach Ekle Bhatti from Philim.
 I guess we took almost double the expected time.
 We were taking longer breaks in a shorter span of time.
 During our lunch at Nyak Fedi, we spent almost 3 hours lingering here and there without any substantial purpose.
 The only vivid memories I have from this day is longer breaks. 😛Nevertheless, the longer breaks did provide us ample time to take photographs and shoot videos in between.
 With our slow-pace walking the whole day, we were only able to reach Bihi Phedi through Deng.
 And that too in the evening at around 7 PM.
 We decided to stay there even though deep inside we all were feeling embarrassed with our walking performance.
-However, we all were pretty determined to wake up at the earliest and compensate the day’s walk in the following day.
+However, we all were pretty determined to wake up at the earliest and compensate for the day’s walk the following day.
 Starting our walk strictly at 5 in the morning was our plan.
 And the day ends with determination!!!

 Day 5: Bihi Phedi to Ghap (2160 m) to Namrung (2540 m) to Lihi (2840 m) to Shyo to Lho (3180 m)

 It was 3 AM in the morning when I woke up.
 And it was sound of the thunderstorm that woke me up.
-Anticipating that it would end soon and we’d be able to continue our walk as per the schedule, it was already 5 AM and there was no any sign of stoppage.
+Anticipating that it would end soon and we’d be able to continue our walk as per the schedule, it was already 5 AM and there was no sign of stoppage.
 Thunderstruck even more and it began to rain even more.
 Option-less, we slept again waiting for the rain to stop.
 8 AM and the rain settled to a certain extent.
 We moved out at 8:30 AM with our plastic raincoats on!
 Walking in the rain was wonderful as always even though it’s tough passing through landslide areas.
 Some of the trails were damaged by the downpour the previous day and in some places, the rocks were falling which added more challenge.
 But it was a total worth walking in slippery and muddy trails which I think was also a secret message for us to be careful enough while walking.

 Within less than an hour of energetic hiking in the cool path, we reached Ghap where we had tea with energy powerhouse Sattu.
 Hike through clean foggy trails breathing the freshest air was delightful.
 Further walking uphill, I felt like we’re in a dreamy garden with horses roaming here and there safeguarding the heavenly place.